MeBoussaid/dior-secret-collection/README.md

 Hello, it is Mehdi,

-This is a simple Next.js app built with TypeScript For A DIOR Secret collection.
+This is a simple Next.js app built with TypeScript For "DIOR Secret Collection"

 ## Live demo